 The claim goes that he allegedly hit his girlfriend 117 times and she allegedly suffered bruises and injuries, there is an alleged video of that proving the same (I haven’t been able to find one yet that does not imply it does not exist though) (Source: A Letter To The Board Members Of RadiumOne).

 Gurubksh Chahal has alleged that she “was having unprotected sex for money with other people”, he also alleged that “the girl in question here, was herself so appalled by the false allegations made by the police, that she agreed to be photographed to demonstrate that there were no bruises or injuries”.
 He further alleged that “She called 9-11 after I told her I was going to contact her father regarding her activities.”
 (Source: Can you handle the truth?)

-First, our journalists lost the patience to do fact verification (not only of funny hoaxes but also of critically important stories like Project Prism stories) and now this clickwhoring has hit another low where stories are published based on allegations which makes perfect dessert for “140-character” generation of online skimmers.
+First, our journalists lost the patience to do fact verification (not only of funny hoaxes but also of critically important stories like Project Prism stories) and now this clickwhoring has hit another low where stories are published based on allegations which make the perfect dessert for “140-character” generation of online skimmers.

 A more fundamental question

-The court of law has already acquitted him and now its just a game of allegations.
+The court of law has already acquitted him and now it’s just a game of allegations.